Fernhills Palace: History

 Today it is a heritage hotel run by the WelcomHeritage Hotels Group.
 The luxury resort includes the Curry & Rice restaurant serving Anglo-Indian cuisine, a library, wedding hall and lawn, and board room.

 Description

 The Palace is spread out over 50 acre of lawns, gardens, and dense woods.
 It is situated in the Nilgiri Hills, fringed by cardamom and tea plantations and eucalyptus forests.
+It has been described in the New Indian Express newspaper as having a 'British colonial vibe.'